-Learn the secret history about the world's most beloved bear.
+Learn the history of the world's most beloved bear.

 Winnie-the-Pooh.
 When you think about the beloved bear, the first thing that comes to mind is Disney.
-But the original story didn't start with Walt Disney.
+However, the original story didn't start with Walt Disney.

 The Real Winnie

 The story begins over 80 years ago in the northern town of White River, Ontario when a young black bear cub suddenly became an orphan.
-A man by the name of Harry Colebourn was travelling across Canada to embark on overseas duty in the First World War in England.
+A man by the name of Harry Colebourn was travelling across Canada to embark on overseas duty to England during the First World War.
 He purchased the little black bear cub from the trapper who had come across the orphaned cub.
 Lieutenant Colebourn named the bear from his hometown of Winnipeg, Manitoba, and she would become an unofficial mascot of The Fort Garry Horse, a Militia cavalry regiment.
 Winnie would sleep under Colebourn's cot.

 Captain Harry Colebourn and Winnie the bear.
 Photo credit White River, Ontario.